Atlas Bad Credit Loans logo

 • Atlas is not a direct lender—actual loan approval and terms depend entirely on third-party lenders with varying standards and costs

-• Company has no access to lender fee and APR information, so advertised 'no hidden fees' claim cannot be verified by Atlas itself
+• Company has no access to lender fee and APR information, so advertised 'no fees to verify' claim cannot be verified by Atlas itself

-• Some applicants may be connected with tribal lenders operating under tribal law only, which may offer less consumer protections than state-regulated lenders
+• Some applicants may be connected with tribal lenders operating under tribal law only, which may offer less consumer-protection context than state-regulated lenders

 • Website explicitly warns that short-term and payday loans should be used with caution, indicating high-risk products in network